jconnelly/underwriting-ai-agent-demos/README.md

 - **Professional CLI Tools** for automation and testing
 - **Comprehensive Rule Engine** with configurable policies

+## ISSUES NEEDING RESOLUTION/FIXING

+### Look and Feel
+Every main section title image/bar should have the following after the description:
+   For example, on the Configuration page it should be:
+   "System Configuration"
+   "Manage Settings, API Keys, System Health"
+   "<p>This is a Portfolio Project created and managed by <href="https://jeremiahconnelly.dev">Jeremiah Connelly</href></p>" or like on the Evaluate page
+   "Applicant Evaluation"
+   "AI-Powered Insurance Underwriting Assessment" "<p>This is a Portfolio Project created and managed by <href="https://jeremiahconnelly.dev">Jeremiah Connelly</href></p>"

+### Functionality
+1. Evaluate.py
+   Line 146:  If the user selects from line 128, then it should populate all the fields in Evaluate.py with the user selected data

 ## 🚀 **Quick Start**

 ### **Web Interface (Recommended)**